jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 refactor: make it better
 #################################################################################

 Wait a minute!
 Is it that easy?
 Do I provide the expectation of the test to make it pass?
 In the green phase, Yes.
-I do the easiest thing to make it pass.
+I do the easiest thing to make the failing test pass.

-Solving the problem this way shows a problem with the test, I have to "Make it Better".
-The ``add`` function returns ``1`` no matter what inputs it is given.
-It is a :doc:`singleton function </functions/test_singleton_functions>`, I want it to do a calculation with the inputs instead.
+This solution shows a problem with the test, I have to "Make it Better".
+The ``add`` function returns ``1`` no matter what inputs it gets, it is a :doc:`singleton function </functions/test_singleton_functions>`, I want it to do a calculation with the inputs instead.
 Even though ``add`` currently passes the test it does not meet the actual requirement.

 .. _test_addition_refactor_red: